 Often times a hunky piece of ribeye or filet catches your attention at the market.
 However, there are other options for tender, flavorful, and more affordable cuts that are often overlooked.
-The next time a beef craving creeps up, try something new and exciting, and grab the unsung skirt steak.
+The next time a beef craving creeps up, try something new and exciting and grab the unsung skirt steak.

 Skirt steak is a thin, long cut with visible grain.
 It comes from the short plate or diaphragm area of the steer, just under the rib section.

 There are actually two types—the outside and the inside skirt steak.
-This is important to know because the texture and tenderness will differ, especially since this cut tends to be quite lean, with some tough muscle fibers.
+This is important to know because the texture and tenderness will differ, especially since this cut tends to be quite lean with some tough muscle fibers.

 Sometimes it’s hard to tell if the steak you’re looking at is an inside or outside cut, especially since the beef is folded when packed.
 If the butcher is available, I recommend asking about the location of the cut.

+Both skirt steak and flank steak are lean cuts of beef that are often grilled, pan-seared on the stovetop, or stir-fried.
 Flank steak comes from the flank primal, the abdominal area right next to the short plate, where the skirt is located.
-It has a less intense beefy flavor compared to the skirt, and it is noticeably thicker.
+It has a less intense beefy flavor compared to the skirt and it is noticeably thicker.

 A good visual cue is that skirt steak has its grain running across the width of the meat, whereas flank runs lengthwise.
 With both steaks, you want to cut them across the grain to end up with a tender slice.